September 25, 2019 by Meredith Metsker

 Even more than academic programs, skills are the secret sauce to any human resources or hiring manager’s success.
 Skills give us a granular look at what graduates can actually do, not just what we think they can do based on the program they completed.

-For example, businesses may be especially successful finding talent from the pool of non-STEM degrees if the role in question has a strong digital marketing component.
+For example, businesses may be especially successful sourcing talent from the pool of non-STEM degrees if the role in question has a strong digital marketing component.
 Language and philosophy, social science, business, and communications graduates who enter marketing all show a strong concentration in the theme of digital marketing.

 Across marketing, language and philosophy graduates might be the single most versatile group.